johan-maki/MittSchema/README.md

-# Vårdschema - AI-Driven Employee Scheduling System
+# 🏥 MittSchema - AI-Driven Healthcare Scheduling System

 A complete, production-ready healthcare staff scheduling application built with React, TypeScript, Supabase, and Python FastAPI with Gurobi optimization.

+> **📚 Documentation**: Comprehensive guides have been organized in the `/docs` folder for better discoverability.

 ## 🚀 Features